zotonic/zotonic/doc/ref/notifications/notification/meta-session_context.rst

 session_context
 ^^^^^^^^^^^^^^^

-Initialize a context from the current session.
+Refresh the context or request process for the given request or action
-Called for every request that has a session.
+     Called for every request that is not anoymous and before every MQTT relay from the client.
+Example: mod_development uses this to set flags in the process dictionary.

 Type: